 After the UE is authenticated, the AMF derives KNAS_MM from KSEAF.

-The AMF then request the algorithm to establish NAS security from the SPCF.
+The AMF, then requests the algorithm to establish NAS security from the SPCF.

 The SPCF selects a suitable algorithm based on the security capabilities of the UE and sends the algorithm information to the AMF in the Security Algorithm Response message.